 So why is the Apple brand so believable?
 Because people you look up to, people you know, people you trust, are using one right now, or have suggested, that if you want to be like them, you should have an Apple too.
 We, humans, are a herding species.

 Here is where the value of a brand stands its test of time.
-Like exercising where it is said the hardest part of getting your body the way you want it, is keeping it that way.
+For exercising, where it is said the hardest part of getting your body the way you want it is keeping it that way.
 Maintenance and dependability are synonymous.

 How Do Corporate Leaders Undermine a Brand?

 Corporate leaders are usually far removed from the neuroscience used to develop a brand strategy.
 Often, the brand is developed, presented, celebrated, and institutionalized, and then begins the destabilization of the brand.

 Because a brand is so critically intertwined into the fabric of a business, whether you want it to be or not, everything from sales, technology, and human resources live or die by the brand.
 So how do corporate leaders undermine the corporate brand?
 Here are some examples:

 1. Business Decisions that Do Not Support the Brand